-TAS, in conjunction with TAS Legal (or TAS Legal, where briefed independently), has successfully negotiated and settled many different types of Compensation Agreements for Mining Leases as follows:
+TAS, in conjunction with TAS Legal (or TAS Legal, where briefed independently), has successfully negotiated and settled many different types of Compensation Agreements as follows:

 - Conduct and Compensation Agreements with Land Owners for exploration tenements;